TYPO3-Headless/headless/README.md

 This extension provides backend part (JSON API) for TYPO3 PWA solution.
 Second part is a JavaScript application [nuxt-typo3](https://github.com/TYPO3-Initiatives/nuxt-typo3) which consumes JSON API and renders the content using Vue.js and Nuxt.
 See frontend documentation here: https://typo3-initiatives.github.io/nuxt-typo3/

-If you want to check headless and nuxt-typo3 working together see [pwa demo]()

 If you have any questions just drop a line in #initiative-headless-pwa Slack channel.

 ## Features